The Best Bullet Journal Apps – September 2018

 If you or your employer uses Microsoft Office, OneNote is a credible bullet journal app.
 It works as an individual note taker, general place to collect notes, sources, images, documents and media and sort them into something usable.
 It can be used on an individual basis for personal bullet lists or shared with friends, family or colleagues.

-It is only worth considering Microsoft OneNote if you already use Office though as it isn’t a free product.
+It is only worth considering Microsoft OneNote if you already use Office, however, as OneNote isn’t a free product.
 If you do have Office or Office 365, it is a viable bullet journal app to use.
-The ability for it to now work with handwriting makes it very useful for anyone with a digital pen.
+OneNote now has a handwriting recognition feature which makes it very useful for anyone with a digital pen.

 Evernote is a note taking app that can easily be used as a bullet journal.
 Like OneNote, the work spaces are freeform so can be used anyway you like.
 It is an incredibly powerful and useful app and it counts its users in the millions because of that.